 #5 What Amenities can I Expect at my Community Pool?

 Residents of the Mountain Park Ranch HOA enjoy three community pools.
-Additionally, one of the pools, located at 15216 S. Ranch Circle Dr. is heated!.
-In addition to the community pool, you will find recently resurfaced tennis courts, a basketball court, and a sand volleyball court.
+Additionally, there is a heated pool, at 15216 S. Ranch Circle Dr. In addition to the community pool, you will find recently resurfaced tennis courts, a basketball court, and a sand volleyball court.
 Also, residents can also enjoy a picnic area complete with a grill to enhance their outing.

 #6 Are there other amenities other than a community pool?